davidvonthenen/graph-rag-guide/Enterprise_Version.md

 Graph‑based RAG turns retrieval‑augmented generation from a clever hack into a governed, production‑ready pattern.
 By storing knowledge as explicit nodes and relationships—and placing hot data on high‑speed media—you get answers that are:

 - **Faster.** Sub‑50 ms round‑trips keep the UX snappy and GPUs saturated.
 - **Clearer.** Every fact is traceable through Cypher; auditors can walk the same path the LLM used.
 - **Safer.** Bias hot‑spots, stale data, and hallucination risks surface as first‑class graph objects you can inspect and fix.
 - **Compliant.** Built‑in provenance and data‑retention controls satisfy governance teams without bolted‑on tooling.

-The enterprise extensions—Kafka CDC pipelines, NetApp FlexCache, SnapMirror, thin provisioning—bring the operational muscle needed for 24×7 workloads and multi‑site resiliency.
+The enterprise extensions—Kafka CDC pipelines, NetApp FlexCache, SnapMirror, and thin provisioning—bring the operational muscle needed for 24/7 workloads and multi-site resiliency.

 ## Next Steps

 1. **Clone the repo.** The outlined code and docs live at `github.com/your‑org/graph‑rag‑guide`.
 Kick the tires locally with Docker Compose.
 2. **Swap in your graph engine.** All queries use plain Cypher; if you prefer NebulaGraph or Amazon Neptune, change the driver string and go.
 3. **Feed it live data.** Point the ingest pipeline at a news feed, Jira export, or API dump to see short‑term memory light up.
 4. **Tune the thresholds.** Adjust `HIT_WEIGHT`, `PROMOTE_THRESHOLD`, and `TTL_MS` until promotions align with your domain's truthiness bar.
 5. **Share lessons.** Open issues, file pull requests, or post a case study.
 The community guide thrives on real‑world feedback.

-Graph‑based RAG isn't theoretical anymore—it's running code with governance baked‑in.
-Bring it into your stack and build AI you can actually trust.
+Graph‑based RAG isn't theoretical anymore—it's running code with governance baked in.
+Bring it into your stack and build AI you can trust.